typestack/routing-controllers/README.md

 This technique works not only with `@Body`, but also with `@Param`, `@QueryParam`, `@BodyParam` and other decorators.
 Learn more about class-transformer and how to handle more complex object constructions [here][4].
 This behaviour is enabled by default.
 If you want to disable it simply pass `classTransformer: false` to createExpressServer method.
+Alternatively you can disable transforming for [individual controllers or routes](#selectively-disable-requestresponse-transforming).

 ## Auto validating action params